pedestrian crossings

 Public Works Committee -

-Staff reported they were studying vehicle speeds on Memorial Drive while deciding between speed-reduction options or returning to an earlier RRFB plan at key crossings.
+Staff reported they were studying vehicle speeds on Memorial Drive while weighing speed-reduction options versus returning to an earlier RRFB crossing plan at key crossings.

 Public Works Committee -

-Commissioners discussed concerns that fences built close to sidewalks can reduce visibility when drivers back out of driveways.
+Commissioners discussed concerns that fences built close to sidewalks can reduce visibility for drivers backing out of driveways.

 Plan Commission -